Cultural Awareness as an Edge

 Over time, patterns become obvious.

-If the setup is good, culture does not matter.
+Many traders believe: if the setup is good, culture doesn't matter.

 Ignoring it removes an entire layer of information.